-Help Wanted: Kate Middleton Is ISO A New Private Secretary
+Help Wanted: Kate Middleton Is In Search Of A New Private Secretary

 A post shared by Princess Of The United Kingdom (@princesskateroyals) on

-Vanity Fair says that Kate Middleton is in search of a new right hand woman to manage her day to day business, and it could be you.
-Princess Kate’s current Private Secretary is Rebecca Deacon, and she has held the job since 2012, and has reportedly become part of the family.
+Vanity Fair says that Kate Middleton is in search of a new right-hand woman to manage her day-to-day business, and it could be you.
+Princess Kate’s current private secretary is Rebecca Deacon, and she has held the job since 2012, and has reportedly become part of the family.

 RELATED REPORTS BY INQUISITR